wolfgangunger/cfn-for-pipeline/README.md

 <a href="https://github.com/wolfgangunger/cdk-cfn-pipeline" target="_blank">CDK Pipeline for CFN Deployments</a>

 ## structure
+folder /scripts
+contains the python to create the pipelines with boto3, must be included in your CFN repo

 each template must be in a subfolder names cfn_xxx

 each subfolder must contain a cfn template named template.yaml and the parameter jsons